Guest Speakers

 Martha Hickson recently retired after 20 years as a high school librarian.

 Her work has been featured in School Library Journal, Booklist, and CNN Online.
-Her defense of intellectual freedom has been recognized with awards from the NJ Association of School Librarians, the NJ Library Association, the American Association of School Librarians, and the National Council of Teachers of English.
+Her defense of intellectual freedom has been recognised with awards from the NJ Association of School Librarians, the NJ Library Association, the American Association of School Librarians, and the National Council of Teachers of English.
 In 2022, the National Coalition Against Censorship presented Martha with the Judith Krug Outstanding Librarian Award.

-And the American Library Association awarded Martha with the Lemony Snicket Prize for Noble Librarians Faced with Adversity in recognition of her "energy and bravery in the face of ... persistent and ongoing hostility," while advocating for students' First Amendment right to read.
+The American Library Association awarded Martha with the Lemony Snicket Prize for Noble Librarians Faced with Adversity in recognition of her "energy and bravery in the face of ... persistent and ongoing hostility," while advocating for students' First Amendment right to read.

 Aleisha Amohia | Technical Lead at Catalyst NZ